TobyJef/The-Pizza-Project/README.md

 ## Technologies

+- HTML, CSS, JavaScript
+- Django
+- Bootstrap

 ## Testing

 - Bugs

 The first bug I encountered building my project was very early in the development cycle.
-I was met with an error when trying to install pyscopg
+Luckily, it turned out to be a small error and easily corrected once realised.
+I was met with an error message when trying to install pyscopg.
+I first tried to find a solution by reviewing posts in Slack to see if other students had similar issues.
+I spotted a post from with the same problem, and the reply was to install the binary version of pyscopg.
+Upon installing that variation and reviewing my own code, it was then I discovered that I had been spelling pyscopg incorrectly, and had not noticed that I had the y and the s in pyscopg the wrong way round.

 ## Deployment